Will You Be My Kids' Guardian? - Having the Conversation

 Have a Backup and Talk to Them Too

-When selecting a guardian, you should have two—one who is willing to become guardian in the (very unlikely) event that your selected guardian is unwilling or unable to be guardian (for example, if he or she dies before you).
+When selecting a guardian, you should have two back ups.
+They should be willing to become guardian in the (very unlikely) event that your selected guardian is unwilling or unable to be guardian (for example, if he or she dies before you).
+You can use Tomorrow to select a primary and back-up guardians.
 You need to talk to this person too, and explain that he or she is the backup guardian if both parents die and the selected guardian is unwilling or unable to serve.

 Once you’ve had the conversation, make sure that you put the legal framework in place by name a guardian and a backup guardian in your will.
 I also made sure that my sister and my brother-in-law both have copies of the will.
 That way, if I die my sister will be immediately able to prove that she is my daughter’s legal guardian, without waiting for someone else to produce the will.
 But since I’ve talked to both her and my brother-in-law, I’m confident that my daughter will be in good hands even if I’m not around.